List of Zootopia characters: Fru Fru

-In Zootopia

 She befriends Judy after she saves her from a runaway donut sign in Little Rodentia, thanks to which she prevents her and Nick from being frozen by their father, whom she scolds for trying to freeze others on the day of her wedding.
 She also makes Judy the godmother and namesake of her daughter.
 During the credits, Fru Fru and Mr. Big watch Gazelle's concert while in Koslov's paws.

-In other media

 In Zootopia+, she is the main focus of the episode "The Real Rodents of Little Rodentia", showing the activities she does with her friends before her wedding, and the rivalry she has with her cousin Tru Tru.
 She also appears in "The Godfather of the Bride", during her father's toast after her wedding.

+In Zootopia 2, Fru Fru was with Mr. Big when helps Judy and Nick when they have been accused of aiding the fugitive Gary De'Snake.
+She also started her own business which Mr. Big is helping out with.
+During this time, he and Fru Fru intimidate Nick into kissing Judith's candy ring.
+During the credits, Mr. Big and Fru Fru watch Gazelle's concert at the Burning Mammal festival on TV as Mr. Big's polar bears load Duke Weaselton into the trunk of a limousine.

 Fru Fru also has a cameo appearance in the 2023 short film Once Upon a Studio, as part of the group photo with the rest of the characters from Walt Disney Animation Studios.
 She and her father are also seen during the end credits, talking with Bernard and Miss Bianca from The Rescuers.

+Fru Fru appears in the attraction Zootopia: Better Zoogether!, voiced again by Leah Latham.

+Koslov

+Koslov is a polar bear who is Mr. Big's bodyguard and most trusted henchman.
+He also serves as mode of transportation to Mr. Big and is the largest of the polar bears that work for Mr. Big.
+During the credits, Koslov holds Mr. Big and Fru Fru in his paws as they watch Gazelle's concert.

+In the Zootopia+ episode "The Godfather of the Bride", Mr. Big relates that he and Koslov have been good friends since they were children.

+In Zootopia 2, Koslov was with Mr. Big when they attended the Zootenial Gala, where he breaks a photographer's camera.

+Koslov also has a cameo appearance in the 2023 short film Once Upon a Studio as part of the group photo with the rest of the characters from Walt Disney Animation Studios.

+Alongside Mr. Big, he appears as a playable character in the video game Disney Heroes: Battle Mode.